 Salaries for TV, Radio and Sports announcers working for independently own local media ranges between $12.50 and $13.75 per hour.
-Additional income can be made by conducting product endorsements on air.
+Additional income can be made by conducting product endorsements on air, so the Sports Announcer salary can vary.
 Announcers working for independently owned media or who conduct their own broadcasts via the internet often only make what advertising sponsors will pay to be featured on their show.*

 *According to the BLS, http://www.bls.gov/oco/

 TV, Radio and Sports Announcers are responsible for passing on pertinent information such as local news, weather reports and alerts to the general public by means of either broadcast television or local radio.
 Sports announcers call the play by play action and provide critical commentary for live action sporting events that occur locally.
 Both Television and Radio Sports announcers will be dispatched on site to view the game from a press box at the stadium or other facility or the designated media section at sporting events.
 Here they will provide play by play commentary, including descriptions of the game play as well as other remarks such as player information, facts and other pertinent info.